turian/inverse-audio-synthesis/README.md

 * match 2d to 1d repr

+* Automatically use all GPUs

 * add EMA

-* Xavier weight initialization

 * Make sure to use .train for training models and .eval for eval
 * More magic numbers in py files to config